marcositu/scan-burp-suite-cmd/README.md

 - Once each scan is completed is sending the vulnerabilities identified.
 - When a scan is finished, an alert message is sent via Telegram specifying the host and the number of identified vulnerabilities

-The following variables values must be modified:
-- TOKEN
-- tb_chatid
-- folderrestapi

 The scan is running only 1 hour, after 1 hour the scan finishes.
 If you want to modify the duration time, navigate to:
 ```
 def func_reporte():
   time.sleep(3600)
 ```
-Bear in mind that it may be required to modify the API URL: http://127.0.0.1:8090

 Example: